leafo/web_sanitize/README.md

 * `<li><b>Hello World` → `<li><b>Hello World</b></li>`
 * `<li><b>Hello World</li>` → `<li><b>Hello World</b></li>`

+## CSS Sanitizer

-For CSS, a whitelist is used to define an approved set of CSS properties, along with a type specification for what kinds of parameters they can take.
+A whitelist is used to define an approved set of CSS properties, along with a type specification for what kinds of parameters they can take.
 If a CSS property is not in the whitelist, or does not match the type specification then it is stripped from the output.
 Any valid CSS properties are preserved though.